BIBIREDAVID/GameQuest/README.md

 In addition to working on the current features to ensure a smooth user experience, I have a few other features in mind that could be a game changer, such as, personalized game lists for each user as well as more user interactions options like likes and comments on eachother's reviews.

 ### Reflections
-Building GamePulse has been an incredible learning experience.
+Building GameQuest has been an incredible learning experience.
 I faced a lot of challenges, from handling large datasets to ensuring a responsive user interface, and each obstacle taught us valuable lessons.
 Moving forward, I am excited to continue improving GamePulse and adding new features that will enhance the user experience.

-Thank you for visiting GamePulse.
+Thank you for visiting GameQuest.
 I hope you enjoy using this platform as much as I enjoyed building it.